 We believe we can further improve recycling through partnerships with relevant stakeholders including customers, associations, and research centers.
 By collaborating to improve scrap collection and sorting, players from across the industry can foster best practices for maximum results.

-We actively support Every Can Counts®, a Beverage Can Makers Europe (BCME) initiative to boost beverage can recycling rates in Europe.
-We work with the BCME on a communication and collection program, encouraging people to recycle cans they use outside the home.
+We actively support Every Can Counts®, an industry initiativeto boost beverage can recycling rates in Europe.
+Every Can Counts is an European-wide communication and collection program, encouraging people to recycle cans they use outside the home.

 In partnership with Metal Packaging Europe, we advocate for metals to be classified as permanent materials, and for the use of relevant recycling metrics.

-We work with local organizations such as France Aluminium Recyclage, the UK-based Alupro, and Germany’s GDA to develop and stimulate collection infrastructure in each market.
+We work with local organizations such as France Aluminium Recyclage, the UK-based Alupro, and Arpal in Spain to develop and stimulate collection infrastructure in each market.